mendixlabs/mendix-dropdown-container/README.md

 From Mendix 8.2.x and upwards it is possible to to add standard Mendix components to widgets.
 This Dropdown Container will behave as a dropdown button, but you can model the inside of the container using Mendix Studio Pro.

+> NOTE: A Pluggable widget (as of now) can only contain other pluggable components like buttons and texts.
+You cannot add listviews.
+This is a limitation in the platform, not the widget.
+See [here](https://github.com/JelteMX/mendix-dropdown-container/issues/3)

 ![Modeler](/assets/modeler.png)

 ## Features